open-source-tabletop/openfire/core-rules.md

 ### Fearless

-This unit may re-roll any failed command rolls.
+This unit may re-roll any failed command rolls that do not roll a 1.

 ### Flying